nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomOperatorRemoved

-The server send us this message when our operator abilities are removed in a private room.
+The server tells us our operator abilities were removed in a private room we are in.

 ### Data Order